flomesh-io/fsm-classic/docs/gateway-api-compatibility.md

 > Status: Partially supported.

 FSM supports only GatewayClass resource whose ControllerName is `flomesh.io/gateway-controller`.
+If multiple valid GatewayClasses are created, the oldest is active and take effect.

 Fields:
 * `spec`